-Note that this blog post is available on GPSmyCity as a travel article app which can be downloaded by clicking here.
-You can also upgrade the article (for a small fee) for gaining access to the offline map with all sights mentioned on the article.
+Note that this blog post is available on GPSmyCity as a travel article app in the Kotor city section.
+This article can be downloaded by clicking here.
+You can also subscribe to or upgrade the article (for a small fee) for gaining access to the offline map with all sights mentioned on the article.

 I was so looking forward to exploring Kotor after arriving in the country exhausted the night before, that I woke up from the bed at 6:30 in the morning, before everyone else.
 I went to the balcony right after waking up, and enjoyed the serene morning view of the mountains and the sea.

 Shortly after, the friendly Montenegrin host lady came to the balcony.
 At first I tried conversing a little in basic English, but she didn’t understand any, so I thought of trying with basic Polish and she actually understood me better!
 Such was our conversation that we managed to talk about Montenegro, the mountains, Kotor old town, the sea, the cheese that comes from the mountain goats, Croatia, Russian language and her airbnb business: I in basic Polish and she in basic Montenegrin.
 I love understanding and speaking some Polish as it allows me to somewhat understand other Slavic words around Europe.
 She was a fantastic, super friendly woman and so was her son.

 After everybody was up, we were ready to walk to Kotor old town, which was about 20 minutes from our rented apartment.
 It was already starting to get hot at that time in the morning, but the stroll towards the old town was pleasant.
 We passed some city beaches on our way.
 The water started turning bluer and bluer as the morning progressed.